 (EDITOR/PRODUCER NOTE: Local volunteers are available for phone or Skype interviews)

-SAN FRANCISCO, CA (November 8, 2012) – The American Red Cross Bay Area Chapter has sent 19 more local volunteers to New York and New Jersey, in addition to the 29 previously deployed, to provide assistance to clients affected by Superstorm Sandy and last night’s Nor’Easter along the East Coast.
-A total of 128 volunteers have now been deployed from the Monterey and San Francisco Bay Areas.
+MONTEREY, CA (November 8, 2012) – The American Red Cross Monterey Bay Area Chapter has sent six more local volunteers to New York and New Jersey, in addition to the four previously deployed, to provide assistance to clients affected by Superstorm Sandy and the incoming Nor’Easter along the coast.
+A total of 127 volunteers have now been deployed from the Monterey and San Francisco Bay Areas.

 Last night’s Nor’Easter brought heavy rain, strong winds and snow to the Mid-Atlantic and Northeast prolonging power outages to the 810,000 customers who continue to stay without power and impact several areas already affected by Superstorm Sandy, causing additional power outages.
 In advance of the cold temperatures, we handed out thousands of ready-to-eat meals and cold weather items for people in New York and New Jersey such as blankets, hand and foot warmers, hats and gloves, ponchos and socks.
 As weather conditions improve, the American Red Cross is ramping back up and expanding its large relief operations to provide shelter, hot meals, relief supplies and comfort to people in New Jersey and New York as weather and road conditions permit.

 Since Superstorm Sandy has hit, the Red Cross has served more than 3.3 million meals and snacks, provided nearly 30,000 health services and emotional support contacts and handed out more than 124,000 relief items to clients.
 There have been over 117,000 overnight stays at Red Cross and partner shelters and this number continues to rise.
 Wednesday night about 7,600 people affected by Sandy stayed in more than 110 Red Cross and partner shelters.